The Humanity Of Christ

 God, The Suffering Father?
 Not True

-In fact, the purpose for dying was to reveal a greater hope, the reward of eternal life was now obtainable to man since the fall Adam.
+In fact, the purpose of dying was to reveal a greater hope, the reward of eternal life was now obtainable to man since the fall of Adam.

 Some teach that the reason why Jesus, on the cross cried out “My God, my God, why hast thou forsaken me”, was because at that very moment in which he bore our sins in his body on the tree (1 Peter 2:24) the Eternal Spirit lifted from him and he felt the damnation of hell and the agony of a lost soul.
 Here again, this is NOT scripture or biblical.

-First, Jesus cries reflected his physical pain that he was enduring from this terrible torture;
+First, Jesus’ cries reflected the physical pain that he was enduring from this terrible torture.

 Jesus suffered because he had committed himself to be obedient to the will of God, fully trusting God.
 Knowing that God was fully able to do that which he had committed to him.